MwViljoen/MwViljoen/README.md

-- 👋 Hi, I’m @MwViljoen
+- 👋 Hi, I’m @MwViljoen.
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding.
-- 🌱 I’m currently studying Full Stack Development and Software Engineering
+- 🌱 I’m a Full Stack Developer and Software Engineer.
 <!---

 - 💞️ I’m looking to collaborate on ...